 #1 – Credit

 “My credit’s not great, so I’ll never qualify.”
 We hear this often, but do you really know what a credit report shows?
 A mortgage credit check is essentially a summary of your financial reliability.
 They are looking at debt and payment history.
 Did you know that FHA loans will allow you to have a credit score of 580 and still qualify in certain circumstances?
 Even if your credit isn’t spotless, you may still be able to qualify!

 It’s often heard that pulling your credit report will hurt your credit.
 While this may be true, the effect could be very minimal.
 The first time your credit is pulled will not affect your credit as much as the second, third, and fourth time it is pulled.
-This could affect your credit anywhere from 2-3 points all the way up to 15-20 points.
+This could affect your credit anywhere from 2-3 points up to 15-20 points.
 These multiple “hard” inquiries may give the impression you are desperately choosing credit which most would view as undesirable.
 By contrast, a “soft” credit pull (like when you do your yearly check on your credit) would have no effect.
 Speaking of, make sure you check your credit report periodically.
 From time to time you may catch an error that you need to work on correcting!

-Did you know that there is a 30-day window for mortgage shopping?
-You have 30 days from the first time a mortgage company pulls your credit to “shop around” at other mortgage companies without it hurting your credit.
-So, if you have Guild Mortgage pull your credit on September 1, you can then go to Mortgage Company #2, Mortgage Company #3, and Mortgage Company #4 and have them pre-qualify you without it affecting your credit… as long as it’s before October 15!
+Did you know that there is a window for mortgage shopping?
+You could have up to 45 days from the first time a mortgage company pulls your credit to “shop around” at other mortgage companies without it hurting your credit.
+So, if you have a mortgage company pull your credit on September 1, you can then go to Mortgage Company #2, Mortgage Company #3, and Mortgage Company #4 and have them pre-qualify you without it affecting your credit… as long as it’s before October 15!
 During this window, all mortgage inquiries will usually be treated as one single “pull”.

 Note – when you are shopping around, be sure to ask about loan origination fees or discount points.
 Different companies offer different options and charge different amounts!